 Google Authorship and the move toward author rank are hot topics in 2013, but some businesses are reluctant to take advantage of the evolving program.
 Many business owners and executives prefer their company’s content published online be under a brand name, not theirs or an employee’s.
 They don’t have time to write.
 They want to promote their brand.
 What if an employee authoring content leaves the company?

-For some SMBs such as consultants and attorneys, personal brand is important.
-Use of Google authorship can make a real difference in promotion of their business.
+For some SMBs such as consultants and attorneys, the personal brand is important.
+Use of Google authorship can make a real difference in a promotion of their business.
 For corporations and other types of businesses, the difference is not likely significant.
 If you prefer not to take advantage of Google authorship, you won’t gain the benefits of it, but it probably won’t cause your website to lose rankings because of it – at least not today.

 Will it in the future?

 “Within search results, information tied to verified online profiles will be ranked higher than content without such verification, which will result in most users naturally clicking on the top (verified) results.
-The true cost of remaining anonymous, then, might be irrelevance.”
+The true cost of remaining anonymous, then, might be irrelevant.”
 Even quality content could be unread because of low ranking in search results.

 Danny Sullivan at Search Engine Land says Schmidt is talking about how governments might try to control information and search rankings, not what Google plans to do.
 I haven’t read the book yet; he may be right.